Cymru is home to an ever-growing collection of exceptional fine dining experiences, including a number of Michelin-starred restaurants.

 The Walnut Tree, Llanddewi Skirrid, South Wales

-From the home-made bread, beef from Bwlch near Brecon, to the apple and Calvados pudding I savoured a feast of local treats and comforting autumnal flavours.
+From the home-made bread, beef from Bwlch near Aberhonddu (Brecon), to the apple and Calvados pudding I savoured a feast of local treats and comforting autumnal flavours.
 Indeed, what left the most lasting impression was the simplest of seasonal starters; ceps and girolles on sourdough toast with a sprinkling of Welsh black truffle.
 Chef Shaun Hill’s classic menu is a Welsh national treasure.
 Don’t be surprised if it becomes a firm family favourite; a return visit is always a pleasure.

 A plate of beef, roasted root vegetable, an egg and gravy.